WHAT IS A BALANCE SHEET? Q&A

-A balance sheet of a company is a financial statement that reports a company's assets, liabilities, and shareholder equity at a given moment in time.
+A balance sheet of a company is a financial statement that reports a company's short-term and long-term assets, liabilities, and shareholder equity at a given moment in time.
 It provides a snapshot of a company's finances (what it owns and owes) as of the date of publication.

 The components are Assets, Liabilities, and Shareholder Equity.
 Each of these will have several subdivisions.